James J. Kanada

 100th Battalion, A Company

-James J. “Jimmy” Kanada, son of Suejiro and Tatsumi (Fukugawa) Kanada, was born on September 3, 1923, in Concord, California.
+James J. Kanada, son of Suejiro and Tatsumi (Fukugawa) Kanada, was born on September 3, 1923, in Concord, California.
 He was one of six siblings – Frank Masao, Aki, George, Harry, James J., and Tatsuki.
 His father, Suejiro, was born in Kumamoto Prefecture, Japan.
-His father first immigrated in 1907, and returned from a trip to Japan on May 14, 1916 on the Persia Maru, with his wife, Tatsumi.
+Suejiro first arrived in the U.S. in 1907, and returned from a trip to Japan on May 14, 1916 on the Persia Maru, with his wife, Tatsumi.

-James is interred at the Golden Gate National Cemetery in San Bruno, California, Plot J, Site 817.
+On December 17, 1948, James J. Kanada was interred at the Golden Gate National Cemetery in San Bruno, California, Plot J, Block 3, Site 817.